 My early childhood was rather uneventful, in the best sense of that word.
 I was a super quirky kid, I’ve always just beat to my own drum.
 I was excited, curious, rambunctious; I never stopped.
 I was just a typically healthy kid, until I wasn’t; that’s exactly how it happened.
 Seemingly overnight I went from this bubbly, quirky, inquisitive kid to a whole new life of mystery and fear, without a chance to look back.

 The first symptoms that showed up weren’t all that concerning, and seemingly unrelated.
 I started struggling with my ability to sleep and self-regulate, then stomach issues joined the party.
 I became an anxious, sensory-seeking disaster and avoidant of most foods.
 Soon after the physical symptoms started to pop up, I began to struggle with school and social relationships, so much so that my teachers and parents proposed a developmental evaluation.
 I remember it so vividly.
 I completed the tasks asked of me, but I fell out of my chair six times and destroyed several pencil erasers by chewing on them.
 That was my normal, yet nothing came of the testing.
-I’m not sure what they were expecting, but as someone who now works in the special education field, if you were to tell me “I have a quirky kid who eats four foods, can’t self-regulate, is a sensory mess, socially disconnected, doesn’t sleep, doesn’t have body awareness, but excels at academics in the right environments,” I’m not going to lie, my immediate thought would be autism but not in this case.
+I’m not sure what they were expecting, but as someone who now works in the special education field, if you were to tell me “I have a quirky kid who eats four foods, can’t self-regulate, is a sensory disaster, socially disconnected, doesn’t sleep, doesn’t have body awareness, but excels at academics in the right environments,” I’m not going to lie, my immediate thought would be autism but not in this case.